- Published on Thursday, 26 April 2012 13:02 26 April 2012

 MGT 5341 Christian Economics I: Explores the theory and practice of Christian economics and its application to developing funding campaigns for churches and charities.
 This course will begin with a study of God's economic plan as derived from the Scriptures and continue to explore biblically-based praxis as exemplified in the economic life of Israel and the early Christian church.
 3 credits.
 Faculty.

 MGT 5401 Financial Management for Non-Profit Organizations: This course will focus on finance and budgeting aspects of leading a non-profit organization, addressing the specific concerns of religious leaders with little background in business and finance who desire to be good stewards of what God has entrusted to them.
 Topics include: reading financial statements, creating and managing budgets, supervising investments and endowments, measuring performance, identifying fraud, and other accounting issues.
 3 credits.
-Mr. Eric Holt.
+Faculty.

 MGT 5402 Fundraising and Grant-Writing for Non-Profit Organizations: This course provides a hands-on approach to developing grant writing skills for not-for-profit professionals.
 It includes some examination of the similarities and differences between grant-writing and fundraising.
 All aspects of proposal development will be examined: idea generation, identification of potential funding sources, writing letters of inquiry, and working on the proposal itself.
 In this practical "how-to" course students will actually write and apply for grants.
 3 credits.
 Dr. Isaacs